IagoBMacedo/somewhere/README.md

 I wanted to create a small game that combines animation systems, procedural generation, and interactive gameplay.
 The project allowed me to apply concepts learned in CS50 such as object-oriented programming, event handling, sprite animation, and modular code design.

-The project also served as a way to explore how different game systems—such as environment generation, character animation, and player interaction—can work together in a cohesive structure.
+The project also served as a way to explore how different game systems, such as environment generation, character animation, and player interaction, can work together in a cohesive structure.

 ## Design Decisions